Nikitasathe6/FAQ-Chatbot/README.md

 An AI-powered FAQ chatbot that answers common college admission questions using Natural Language Processing (NLP), TF-IDF Vectorization, and Cosine Similarity.

-This project was developed as part of my **CodeAlpha Artificial Intelligence Internship**.

 ---